Relativistic Thermodynamics, a Lagrangian Field Theory for general flows including rotation

 It can be used to account for the observed rotation curve of visible stars in the Milky Way.
 It predicts nearly constant orbital velocities up to the distance $r = b$.
 The solution is regular all the way to the center and reveals a small core that resembles a black hole.
-Further work is expected to produce an equation of state that can account for the high gravitational fields observed at about $1^{16}$ cm from the center.
+A more elaborate model involving a mixture of two components gives an equation of state that can account for the high gravitational fields observed at about $10^{16}$ cm from the center.
 The presence of a non vanishing mass density appears to prevent the formation of black holes but to permit very massive accumulations of dark matter.
 (The equations of state used in this example are not applicable to standard, visible matter.)

 \bb